awsdocs/amazon-connect-admin-guide/doc_source/update-apple-business-chat.md

-# Update an Apple Business Chat integration<a name="update-apple-business-chat"></a>
+# Update an Apple Messages for Business integration<a name="update-apple-business-chat"></a>

-You will need to update your Apple Business Chat integration if you want to change the contact flow ID or other information\.
+You will need to update your Apple Messages for Business integration if you want to change the flow ID or other information\.

 1. Open an [AWS Support ticket](https://console.aws.amazon.com/support/home#/case/create?issueType=customer-service&serviceCode=customer-account&categoryCode=activation)\.